ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/how-to-2.md

 layout: learningpathall
 ---

-TODO short intro / framing?
+This section will walk you though the process of generating the firmware image file.

 ## Clone the Himax project

 Himax has set up a repository containing a few examples for the Seeed Grove Vision AI V2 board.
+It contains third-party software and scripts to build and flash the image with the object detection application.
 By recursively cloning the Himax examples repo, git will include the necessary sub-repositories that have been configured for the project.

 ```bash
 git clone --recursive https://github.com/HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2.git